March 26, 2022 0 Comment

 1. Welcome Address By Senior Leaders

-Senior leaders has an important role to play when it comes to engaging the employees.
-It is the leaders who represent the organization.
-Thus, when the leaders welcome the new hires , they can get a good understanding of their vision.
+Senior leaders have an important role to play when it comes to engaging the employees.

-Without leadership involvement, their chances of them getting engaged with the organization is limited.
-Hence, interaction with senior leaders during the onboarding can create a connection between the organization and the new joiners.
+Hence, interaction with senior leaders during the onboarding can create a stronger connection between the organization and the new joiners.

 2. New Hire Training

-It is important to provide adequate training to new employees on the organization’s business and operations.
-Cramming the organizational overview, policies and working knowledge in a very short time frame might not be a good idea.
-The new employees might not get enough time to absorb the overload of information.
+However, cramming all details in a very short time frame might not be a good idea.
+The new employees might not be able to absorb the overload of information.

 Hence, it is a good idea to conduct the new hire training in a phased manner to bring new employees up to speed.